simoncozens/fonts-and-layout/features.md

 Again, this is the sort of thing your font editor might do for you automatically (this is why we use computers, after all).

-XXX Math ssty; khaled says "the layout engine should select the first or the second alternate based on script level (e.g. first or second level superscript).
-Alternates other than the first two will probably be ignored (there are only two script levels in TeX-like math engines).""
+Another use of this substitution comes in mathematics handling.
+The `ssty` feature returns a list of alternate glyphs to be used in superscript or subscript circumstances: the first glyph in the set should be for first-level sub/superscripts, and the second glyph for second-level sub/superscripts.
+(Any other glyphs returned will be ignored, as math typesetting models only recognise two levels of scripting.)

 > If you peruse the registered feature tags list in the OpenType specification you might find various references to features which should be implemented by GSUB lookup type 3, but the dirty little secret of the OpenType feature tags list is that many of the features are, shall we say... *aspirational*.
 They were proposed, accepted, and are now documented in the specification, and frankly they seemed like a really good idea at the time.
 But nobody ever actually got around to implementing them.
 >
 > The `rand` feature, for example, should perform randomisation, which ought to be an excellent use case for "choose one glyph from a set".
-But no software ever turns that feature on, and no shaping engine returns a random glyph in response.
+The Harfbuzz shaper has only recently implemented that feature, but we're still waiting for any application software to request it.
 Shame, really.

 ### Ligature substitution